Gallery-of-Kaeon/Kaeon-FUSION/README.md

 the contents of this repository are basically public domain, and you are free to do as you please with it, no strings attached.

+### Who are you?

+The Kaeon FUSION language is one of many projects under the Kaeon name.
+The Kaeon projects are at the time of writing primarily developed and managed by [Jesse Dinkin](https://www.linkedin.com/in/jesse-dinkin-6b9135100/).